 I’m not married and I know that if I ever lived in Texas I’d die from the heat, yet I always respected “Friday Night Lights,” TV’s best show about marriage and best show about Texas.
 On Friday on NBC (and before that on DirecTV and on DVD), it bowed out after five seasons with a confident 90-minute episode that firmly reiterated that the series wasn’t about the game of Texas high school football, it was about the culture of Texas high school football.

-Continue reading “First episode (of new season) impressions: ‘Friday Night Lights’”
+Continue reading “First episode (of new season) impressions: ‘Friday Night Lights’ (TV review)”

 Critics have often emphasized that “Friday Night Lights” isn’t just for football fans, because so much of the drama happens off the field.
 That’s completely true, but what’s not often mentioned is the flip-side of the equation: The on-field stuff is often unrealistic or melodramatic enough to turn off football fans.